sliyew27/I3--IMT541/README.md

-# I3 : Weather Data Comparison: Addis Ababa & Seattle (April 17–27, 2025)
+# Weather Comparison: Addis Ababa vs Seattle (April 17–27, 2025)

 ## Overview

-This project uses two CSV datasets containing 10 days of weather data for **Addis Ababa, Ethiopia** and **Seattle, Washington, USA**, from **April 17 to April 27, 2025**.
-The datasets include daily **maximum and minimum temperatures (in Fahrenheit)** and **precipitation levels**.

-The goal of this project is to **create visual graphs** comparing the temperature and precipitation trends between the two cities over the same time period.
-This comparison aims to illustrate weather differences across vastly different climates and geographic regions.
+This project presents a comparison of maximum and minimum daily temperatures between Addis Ababa, Ethiopia and Seattle, Washington for the period April 17 to April 27, 2025.
+The analysis is based on structured weather data compiled in CSV format and visualized through Python.
+The primary objective is to provide a clear graphical representation of temperature variations between the two cities over the selected timeframe.

-### Files in This Project
+## Files in This Project

-- `addis_weather_apr_17_27.csv`: Contains 10 days of weather data for Addis Ababa, Ethiopia.
+- `Addis and Seattle Weather 4_17_25-4_27_25.xlsx`: Excel workbook containing daily weather data for Addis Ababa and Seattle.
+It includes three sheets:
+  - `Addis`: Temperature data for Addis Ababa
-- `seattle_weather_apr_17_27.csv`: Contains 10 days of weather data for Seattle, Washington.
+  - `Seattle`: Temperature data for Seattle

-Each file includes:
-- `date`: The date of the recorded data.
-- `tempmin_f`: Minimum temperature (°F)
-- `tempmax_f`: Maximum temperature (°F)
-- `precipitation`: Precipitation in inches

-## Instructions

-This section will guide you through the process of viewing the visuals prepared using python:
-1. Open the weather_comparison_colab.ipynb that you find under files or simply go to this link (https://github.com/sliyew27/I3--IMT541/blob/main/weather_comparison_colab.ipynb)
-2. Next, click on the Google Colab button at the top or simply go to this link (https://colab.research.google.com/github/sliyew27/I3--IMT541/blob/main/weather_comparison_colab.ipynb)
-3. As you scroll down, you should be able to see the code I used and the graphs created due to that code.
+  - `Combined`: A merged dataset used for comparison and visualization

+- `weather_comparison_colab.ipynb`: Python code that runs to show the graphs
+- `README.md`: This documentation file providing an overview of the project, file contents, and instructions for viewing the code and results.

+- Line graph comparing daily maximum and minimum temperatures between Addis Ababa and Seattle

+##The Final outputs:
+   - Line graph comparing daily maximum and minimum temperatures between Addis Ababa and Seattle
+   - Line graph comparing daily maximum and minimum precipitation between Addis Ababa and Seattle.

+This project demonstrates how structured weather data can be effectively visualized to support comparative analysis across geographical locations.
+It also illustrates the value of combining Excel data with Python-based tools for educational and analytical purposes.